koust997/koust997/README.md

-- 👋 Hi, I’m @koust997
+- 👋 Hi, I’m Koustubh Pawar
 - 👀 I’m interested in web development
-- 💞️ I’m looking to collaborate on app deployment
+- 💞️ I’m looking to collaborate on web app deployment
 - Total 3 years of experience, with 1.7 years of experience as Associate Systems Engineer in managing and configuration of Network infrastructure in TCS.
 Proven understanding of troubleshooting and resolving hardware and software issues.